-Intense fighting has mostly stopped in the city, with shelling and mines are now a small concern except near the DPR border with Ukraine.
+Intense fighting has mostly stopped in the city.
+Shelling and mines remain a concern, especially near the DPR border with Ukraine.
 Nineteen journalists and media workers have been killed in Ukraine since 1992, according to the Committee to Protect Journalists.
 Seven died in 2014 alone.

-Aseyev was previously an academic having graduated from State University of Informatics and Artificial Intelligence and earned a masters at Donetsk National Technical University.
+Aseyev was previously an academic — having graduated from the State University of Informatics and Artificial Intelligence — and earned a masters at Donetsk National Technical University.

 “They are a chronicle of Russian aggression in the Donbas, through the eyes of a simple resident,” Kaplunov, his friend, said.

 On June 2, 2017, at 6:25 p.m., Aseyev filed his last report for RFE/RL’s Donbas Realities, a radio program.
 He told his mother he would visit her the next day.
 After not hearing from him, his mother and friends visited his apartment and found indications of illegal entry.
 His computer was missing.

 More than a month later, the DPR confirmed in a written statement sent to his mother that they were holding Aseyev, Yegor Firsov, a friend and former parliamentarian, wrote on Facebook.
 A year later, Aseyev surfaced on Rossiya 24 confessing to espionage.

 Aseyev is being kept in the Isolyatsiya Art Centre, a former factory turned art exhibit turned military base, according to RFE/RL, and has been allowed to see only his elderly mother.
 Attempts by Capital News Service to reach her were unsuccessful.